walles/moar/README.md

 * Test on Ruby 1.8.something.
 We did, and due to missing UTF-8 support in Ruby 1.8 we just dropped support for it.
 Now we print an error message if Ruby < 1.9 is detected.

+* Add info to the end of the --help output on how to set Moar to be your default pager.